iExecBlockchainComputing/iexec-doc/datawallet.rst

 .. code-block:: bash

-	$ iexec tee push-secrets
+	$ iexec tee push-secret

 **Step 2: Order a E2E encrypted computation on iExec**

-You can then follow the normal workflow to buy a computation as described in the `tutorial <https://docs.iex.ec/dockerapp.html#deploy-your-dapp>`_
+You can then follow the normal workflow to buy a computation as described in the `doc for the normal workflow <https://docs.iex.ec/requester.html>`_

 .. code-block:: bash